 Generate a quadratic chirp sampled at 1 kHz for 2 seconds.
 The chirp has an initial frequency of 100 Hz that increases to 200 Hz at t = 1 second.
 Compute the spectrogram using the default settings of the

-Compute the reassigned spectrogram.
-Specify a frequency resolution of 10 Hz.
+Recompute the spectrogram using a time resolution of 0.2 second.
 Visualize the result using the

 pspectrum function with no output arguments.